aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/algebra.md

 ## Struct `BLS12_381_Fq`

-A finite field used BLS12-381 curves.
+A finite field used in BLS12-381 curves.
 It has a prime order <code>q=0x1a0111ea397fe69a4b1ba7b6434bacd764774b84f38512bf6730d2a0f6b0f6241eabfffeb153ffffb9feffffffffaaab</code>.